arnabdotorg/open-vtt/README.md

 - **`<v Speaker>`**: Speaker identification for the deaf.
 - **`<v Curatorial>`**: Special extended notes for researchers (pauses the player).
 - **`[Sound Effects]`**: DCMP-style bracketed cues for non-speech audio.

+### 5. 😶‍🌫️ Hallucinations and Errors
+LLMs make mistakes.
+We reduce these by using native subtitles if available, grounding the output using Web Search, and using a two-phase reasoning process.
+Since human transcriptions also have errors, these techniques can be adapted to human transcription as well.
+The goal for this tool is not to produce gold-standard descriptions, but to provide a path to feasibility when **no reasonable alternative exists**.
+We recommend using this tool as a starting point, and then manually editing the output to improve accuracy.

 ---